Gun Stores Can Sell Guns, Ammunition In Parking Lots, ATF Says

 Whether or not mayors, governors, or other lawmakers in jurisdictions that have closed gun stores will allow them to carry out their business in parking lots, as per the ATF memo, remains to be seen.
 In some states, however, such as Texas, the memo is all but moot.
 That’s because the state’s governor has allowed gun stores to remain open.

-Outside of Texas, the matter of whether or not gun stores are “essential” and should be allowed to remain open during the pandemic is a contentious issue that has spurned at least one lawsuit.
+Outside of Texas, the matter of whether or not gun stores are “essential” and should be allowed to remain open during the pandemic is a contentious issue that has spurred at least one lawsuit.
 As previously reported by The Inquistr, the National Rifle Association (NRA) sued a host of California officials over Governor Gavin Newsom’s order that gun stores in the state remain closed during the coronavirus pandemic.